projectara/greybus-spec/source/device_class.rst

 .. note:: Two |unipro|\ -based protocols will take the place of device
           class protocol definitions in this section:

-          - MIPI CSI-3: for camera modules
+          - MIPI CSI-3: for camera Modules
-          - JEDEC UFS: for storage modules
+          - JEDEC UFS: for storage Modules

 Vibrator Protocol
 -----------------

 This section defines the operations used on a connection implementing the Greybus vibrator protocol.
-This protocol allows an AP Module to manage a vibrator device present on a module.
+This protocol allows an AP Module to manage a vibrator device present on a Module.
 The protocol is very simple, and maps almost directly to the Android HAL vibrator interface.

 The operations in the Greybus vibrator protocol are: